-- Provide ventilation and/or reduce relative humidity of air, particularly in moisture prone periods of year. - When the moisture is produced in the van (cooking, shower). - Increase heating to raise the temperature of the air and the cold surfaces. - On dry days open windows to allow humid air to ventilate out of the van.
+- Provide ventilation and/or reduce relative humidity of air, particularly in moistureprone periods of year (especially winter time) and when the moisture is produced in the van (cooking, shower). - Reduce the amount of moisture produced in the van. - Increase heating to raise the temperature of the air and the cold surfaces. - On dry days open some windows to allow humid air to ventilate out of the van.
 It is better to open a few windows a little throughout the whole caravan.
-This helps the air to move through the caravan. - One window open wide may not be as effective. - Try to do this as often as possible (at least once a week), but keep windows closed on wet days as damp air may increase indoor humidity.
+This helps the air to move through the caravan.
+One window open wide may not be as effective.
+Try to do this as often as possible (at least once a week), but keep windows closed on wet days as damp air may increase indoor humidity.